Recently I switched from from Mailchimp to ConvertKit. Here’s a comprehensive review of why I changed my email

 My point here is this: ConvertKit is better than Mailchimp—it helps me do what I need to do, and what is right for me and my business.

 Everything you read is my opinion, as it pertains to my objectives as a creative entrepreneur—and why I think you should also consider making the switch from Mailchimp to ConvertKit.

 Is ConvertKit Cheaper Than Mailchimp?

 Price is usually one of the first things to consider when trying to decide which email marketing service to go with.
 At the very least, it is a significant factor, don’t you agree?

 Mailchimp and ConvertKit are both great email options for small businesses, professional bloggers, and marketers.
 Honestly, you can’t go wrong either way.

 Why I Switched from Mailchimp to ConvertKit

-Ok, so enough of the statistics and arbitrary pros/cons of using ConvertKit for email marketing.
+Enough of the statistics and arbitrary pros/cons of using ConvertKit for email marketing.
 For me, specifically, there were 5 main reasons I made the switch from MailChimp to ConvertKit.
-(There are plenty more reason to switch, but these were the “deal makers” for me.)
+(There are more reasons to switch, but these were the “deal makers” for me.)

 1. Custom email templates.

 As a designer, I want to be able to control the way my content looks at all times.
 This is true of my websites, but also true of the emails that I send.